 11:20 a.m.
 Brunch is served.

 11:55 a.m.
 As guests are finishing their food, have your father-daughter dance, followed by the mother-son dance.
 Keep the songs short!

 12:40 p.m.
 The cake cutting.

 12:45 p.m.
-Some slow songs play while the staff plates and serves the cake.
+Musical entertainment plays some slow songs play while the staff plates and serves the cake.

 1:00 p.m.
 Guests are seated for cake.

 1:15 p.m.
 The bouquet toss, if you're going to do one.
 We recommend skipping the garter toss -- it's a little early for that!

 1:20 p.m.
 The final dance set begins.
 The most upbeat music plays now.